WhatsApp/erlt/erltc/built_ins/README.md

 in this directory:
 - update the erlt files
-- update ./make_statics.escript main/1 to indicate, for each module, whether it contains types for an existing module (such as `lists`) or is a new module (such as `t_io`).
+- update ./make_statics.escript main/1 to add your module to the list of modules.
 - `make`
-- you may need to update the `-x` (exclude) flags in our tests, currently in ../../examples/Makefile.
-For example, we ignore generated t_io.* files when diffing.